Costa Rica – Doka Estate Coffee Tour

 - Buffet lunch

-- Comes with mini cups of coffee (TBD limit), no cream/sugar/milk required for this liquid goodness
+- Coffee tour and lunch comes with mini cups of coffee (TBD limit), no cream/sugar/milk required for this liquid goodness

 - So informative!

-The tour itself was absolutely fascinating!
+The coffee tour itself was absolutely fascinating!
 Here is what we can remember that we learned:

 - Workers from Nicaragua are transported in for the picking season to work.